 The interview can be either video or just a voice call, and you’ll typically have several calls.
 Most probably you’ll be using the Teams app, which is just like Zoom and easy to use.
 Now let’s take a look at Microsoft virtual interview in more detail.

 Disclaimer: Some of the links in this article are affiliate links that may provide us with a small commission at no cost to you.

 Microsoft Virtual Interview Questions and Process

 Since this will be an onsite virtual interview, meaning it’s just like the in-person interview, you’ll probably get the same questions you might get while in person.
 Questions you’ll definitely get are behavioral ones, while the rest will deal with the field and job you’re applying for.
-If it’s a technical role, check out my article with some great tips for the Microsoft technical interview.

 - a behavioral questions round